Have you ever looked at your Bible and wondered, “How do we know that these 66 books, and no others, comprise the inspired Word of God?”

 Because God inspired them!
 They are His divine revelation.
 And Christ confirmed that fact.
 He affirmed the Old Testament canon, and He authorized the New Testament canon (cf. Heb.
 1:1–2).

-The authority of the Lord Jesus Himself, then, is the basis for our confidence in the fact that the Bible we hold in our hands is indeed “All Scripture.”
+The authority of the Lord Jesus Himself, then, is the basis for our confidence that the Bible we hold is indeed “All Scripture.”